sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 	- All actual particulars are physical objects
 	- Too strong and too weak
 		- Not every concept has to be a physical object
-		- Anti-physicalists can still think all particulars are physical; all particulars are physical, with
+		- Anti-physicalists can still think all particulars are physical; all particulars are physical, and some have nonphysical properties (*Property dualist* view)
 - **Type-Identity Physicalism**: Properties
 -